OpenZeppelin/nile/README.md

 ...
 ✨  Cairo successfully installed!
 ...
-✅ Dependencies successfully installed
 🗄  Creating project directory tree
 ⛵️ Nile project ready!
 Try running:
 ```

-This command creates the project directory structure and installs `cairo-lang`, `starknet-devnet`, `pytest`, and `pytest-asyncio` for you.
-The template includes a makefile to build the project (`make build`) and run tests (`make test`).

 ## Usage